taladan/chess/README.md

 ## Needed gem

-To play this game, you will need to install the 'colorize' gem

-`gem install colorize`
+I have used bundler to add the required gem...this is my first time using this, so if it doesn't work, ping me here or on discord and I'll take a look at it - you should not have to install colorize on your own.
+If for some reason bundler didn't work, you should still be able to use `gem install colorize` to get things working.

 ## Caveats